History of the New Orleans Saints: 1970–1974

 The 1970 season saw yet another realignment for the Saints due to the AFL–NFL merger.
 The Saints were placed in the NFC West, where they would remain through 2001.
 Their original NFC West competitors – the Atlanta Falcons, Los Angeles (and later, St. Louis) Rams, and San Francisco 49ers – would also remain in the division through 2001 (with the Carolina Panthers joining in 1995), leading to the development of long-standing rivalries.

 The season started off poorly for the Saints.
-After going 1-5-1 in the first seven games, Fears was fired and replaced by J.D.
+After going 1–5–1 in the first seven games, Fears was fired and replaced by J.D.
 Roberts on November 3.
-In Roberts' first game as coach, New Orleans trailed the Detroit Lions 17-16 with time winding down, but Tom Dempsey kicked an NFL-record 63-yard field goal as time expired to win the game.
+In Roberts' first game as coach, New Orleans trailed the Detroit Lions 17–16 with time winding down, but Tom Dempsey, as time expired, kicked an NFL-record 63-yard field goal to win the game.
+Dempsey managed to kick it using his right foot that lacked toes.
 The record would stand through 2013 (43 years later), when Matt Prater of the Denver Broncos broke it with a 64-yard field goal.
-Dempsey's achievement is made all the more remarkable by the fact that he was born without toes on his right foot (which he kicked with).
-This Saints victory, however, would be the last for the season; they lost their last six games to finish 2-11-1, the worst record in the young history of the franchise.
+This Saints victory, however, would be the last for the season; they lost their last six games to finish 2–11–1, the worst record in the young history of the franchise.

-In the 1971 NFL Draft, the Saints owned the second overall pick behind the Boston Patriots.
-Deciding that a franchise quarterback was necessary, they selected Archie Manning out of Mississippi.
-In the season opener, Manning did not disappoint; he passed for 218 yards and a touchdown and ran in another touchdown on the final play to give the Saints a 24-20 win over the Rams.
-Four weeks later, Manning engineered a 24-14 upset of the Dallas Cowboys, the same team who would return to Tulane Stadium three months later and win Super Bowl VI over the Miami Dolphins.
+In the 1971 NFL draft, the Saints owned the second overall pick behind the Boston Patriots.
+Deciding that a franchise quarterback was necessary, they selected Archie Manning out of University of Mississippi.
+In the season opener, Manning passed for 218 yards and a touchdown, and ran in another touchdown on the final play to give the Saints a 24–20 win over the Rams.
+Four weeks later, Manning's performance helped the team earn a 24–14 upset against the Dallas Cowboys, the same team who three months later win Super Bowl VI over the Miami Dolphins.
 Throughout the season, Manning split the quarterbacking duties with veteran Edd Hargett.
 Manning ended the season with six passing touchdowns and four rushing touchdowns; he did well enough to become the team's undisputed starter the next season.
-Despite the promise Manning showed, the Saints' misfortunes continued as they finished 4-8-2.
-In 1972, the Saints started 0-5 and finished 2-11-1.
-During the 1973 preseason, the Saints fired Roberts and hired John North, who led the Saints to consecutive 5-9 seasons in 1973 and 1974.
+Despite the promise Manning showed, the Saints' misfortunes continued as they finished 4–8–2.
+In 1972, the Saints started 0–5 and finished 2–11–1.
+During the 1973 preseason, the Saints fired Roberts and hired John North, who led the Saints to consecutive 5–9 seasons in 1973 and 1974.